 Our thorough screening process (including background checks, license/insurance checks, in-person interviews, reference calls, etc) ensures our clients get connected to only great local contractors.
 We know it’s difficult and stressful to find a contractor for any type of construction project, so we’re here to simplify the experience for you.

 10 Tips To Help You Find an ADU Contractor For Your Next Project

-Regardless of where you find a contractor you’re considering, always make sure to take precautions to ensure they are truly trustworthy and reliable.
+Regardless of where you find a contractor you’re considering to build your accessory dwelling unit, always make sure to take precautions to ensure they are truly trustworthy and reliable.
 Below are 10 tips to get you started.